Note: I received one free subscription box in exchange for this review. The review is my own opinion of Bookroo.

 - Gift wrapping

 I LOVE that you don’t have to pay extra for gift-wrapping.
 It’s included in the subscription.
-Each book is individually gift-wrapped, so if this is, in fact, a gift, it serves as a reminder that it is a gift.
-And even if it’s not a gift, unwrapping presents is fun and exciting for kids.
+Each book is individually gift-wrapped, so if it is a gift, it serves as a reminder of that.
+And even if it’s not a gift, well….who doesn’t love unwrapping presents?
+So much fun!

 - One-year price comparable to Amazon prices